awong234/awsite/content/posts/2024-08-04-ai-opinion/index.md

 the same idea and you use a calculator at work, don't you?

 I say, we've missed the whole point of education.
-School and universities should never have become a tool for businesses to receive trained labor for free.
+School and universities should never have become a hand-out for businesses to receive trained labor for free.
 The point of a higher-education degree should not be a conversion to future profits.
-The classic joke is underwater basket-weaving, but there was a purpose to liberal arts education in the past and it was not about making money or your future prospects for the type of servitude you will submit to businesses!
+The classic joke is underwater basket-weaving, but in my view the purpose of higher education should not about making money or your future prospects for the type of servitude you will submit to businesses!
+It should be to learn, for learning's sake.
+If you want to learn underwater basket-weaving, then you should have that opportunity.
+If businesses want trained labor they should pay for it, either by funding your education in a specific field, funding education in general, or doing their own training.
+There is no culture of teaching in corporations, all knowledge is expected to be had before you walk in the door (I am too young to know if there ever was).

 The act of learning is a foundationally human activity, and a technology that reduces the need for this reduces our humanity and potential.
 Yes I was allowed